JeffreyBenjaminBrown/vivid/mtv-monome/README.md

 you could ask those guys.)

 From the `monome/` folder, start a REPL as before, by running `stack ghci`.
-In that REPL, run the command `listenAndPrintOsc 8000`.
+In that REPL, run the command `listenAndLogOsc 8000`.
 This will listen for OSC messages, at port 8000.
 (You could use another value instead of 8000 if you want.)